-Here at GreatBuildz, a free service that connects homeowners with reliable general contractors, we know the importance of a good construction contract – that’s why we asked two experienced attorneys to share their perspective on the most important aspects of a contract.
+Here at GreatBuildz, a free service that connects homeowners in Los Angeles, Orange County, Ventura or San Diego with reliable general contractors, we know the importance of a good construction contract – that’s why we asked two experienced attorneys to share their perspective on the most important aspects of a contract.

 The purpose of this article is to identify those elements, terms, and provisions that an owner should look for and/or include in any construction contract entered into with a general contractor and/or a subcontractor.

 By the time you have reached the point that you are ready to execute a written contract, it is assumed that you have already gone through the necessary steps to ensure that your contractor is licensed, bonded, competent to perform the work in which you are engaging him and reasonably priced.
 Once the pre-contract background checks have been completed, it is imperative that the construction contract contain certain critical terms and conditions so that all parties understand their rights, duties and obligations pursuant to the contract.

 Please keep in mind that if you fail to specifically set forth a term in your contract and a dispute arises in the future, such ambiguity may ultimately be determined by the Court in the event of a lawsuit.
 Any and all agreements or understandings reached between the owner and the contractor should be placed in writing.
 Memories have a tendency to fade and be blurred over time; therefore, oral promises by the contractor to perform certain work that is not specifically written into the contract may provide an escape clause for the contractor in the future.